PolarCookie/PolarGuides/README.md

 Need Angus Stern's prequest to Theramore somehow, The guide takes you to the inn he is in, but worried it's to early w.r.t level reqs.
 Anyone testing comment on this when you pick up James Hyal in Stormwind!!!
 Seach for "TODO: MORGAN STERN" in the guide
 Missing Diplomat finale should be instant?
 An OOX of Your Own should be instant?
+Adding "Kill 'Em With Sleep Deprivation" and "Look at the Size of It!" are fixed in trinity and/or azeroth core Need to redo the entire heart usage, especially 50-58 section, lots of setting hearth stone here and there and never using it.

 I'm running through the guide on a personal trinity server.
 keybinded macros